Stately quadrille: Decline

 The concept began to fade in the second half of the 18th century, as Britain and France became the dominant European powers.
 The failure to prevent the Seven Years' War, in which over a million died, was a major factor.
 States began to seek a more stable and long-lasting series of alliances: one of the most successful in the second half of the century was the Bourbon Family Compact between France and Spain, which endured throughout a number of major European conflicts, including the Wars of Austrian and Polish Successions and the Seven Years' War and endured past the American War of Independence in which French and Spanish support contributed towards British defeat.

+Most European powers formed Coalitions against the French Republic.
 After the Napoleonic Wars, a Concert of Europe was set up to create a forum for discussion rather than create shifting alliance patterns, which had a tendency to cause major wars.
-This was successful through most of the 19th century, until World War I collapsed the post-Napoleonic system amid increasingly acute nationalist tensions, which led to the formation of Germany and the collapse of the Austrian, Russian, and Ottoman empires.
+This was successful through most of the 19th century, until World War I collapsed the post-Napoleonic system amid increasingly acute nationalist tensions, which led to the unification of Germany and Italy, ending with the deposition of the Hohenzollers in Germany and the collapse of the Austrian, Russian, and Ottoman Empires.